William H. Peterson: Education

-Public life
+Career

-His experience in business and government included service as Economist and Assistant to the Chairman of the Finance Committee of the United States Steel Corporation, Senior Economic Advisor to the United States Department of Commerce, and economics speech writer on the campaign staff of Richard Nixon.
-Peterson has served as a consultant for General Electric, General Motors, Republic of the Ivory Coast, Republic of South Vietnam, Time Magazine, Union Carbide, Manufacturers-Hanover Trust, and Southern Company, among others.
+His experience in business and government included service as Economist and Assistant to the Chairman of the Finance Committee of the United States Steel Corporation, Senior Economic Advisor to the United States Department of Commerce, and economics speechwriter on the campaign staff of Richard Nixon.
+Peterson has served as a consultant for General Electric, General Motors, Republic of the Ivory Coast, Republic of South Vietnam, Time Magazine, Union Carbide, Manufacturers-Hanover Trust, and Southern Company, and other companies.

-In January 1979, Peterson was appointed to be a member of the Federal Drafting Committee of the National Tax-Limitation Committee.
+In January 1979, Peterson was appointed to be a member of the Federal Drafting Committee of the National Tax Limitation Committee.
 Led by Nobel Laureate economist Milton Friedman, this committee composed a draft of a constitutional amendment to limit the growth of the Federal budget.

 In 1982, Peterson was sponsored by the U.S. Information Agency to lecture on supply-side economics in Romania, East Germany, Ireland and Canada.
 For this effort, he won a letter of commendation from President Ronald Reagan.

 In 1961, the McKinsey Foundation awarded first prize to Peterson for the best article of the year, "The Case for a North American Common Market," published in Indiana University's Business Horizons.
 In 1981, the Freedom Foundation at Valley Forge gave Dr. Peterson the Leavey Award for Excellence in Private Enterprise Education.
 In 1989, the Association of Private Enterprise Education named Dr. Peterson as Distinguished Scholar.
 In 1990, the Freedoms Foundation at Valley Forge awarded him the George Washington Medal of Honor.
 In 1991 he was awarded an honorary degree by Universidad Francisco Marroquin in Guatemala.
 In 1993, Campbell University conferred on him the Dean's Award for Excellence in Teaching.

-In 2005 Peterson was awarded the Gary G. Schlarbaum Award for Lifetime Achievement in the Cause of Human Liberty, awarded by the Ludwig von Mises Institute where he was an adjunct scholar.
+In 2005, Peterson was awarded the Gary G. Schlarbaum Award for Lifetime Achievement in the Cause of Human Liberty, awarded by the Ludwig von Mises Institute where he was an adjunct scholar.